 The OXO Tower has been a recognisable London institution since it was built in the 1900s, but what’s inside it is by no means antiquated.
 The OXO Tower Restaurant has tapped into the undeniably huge spike in demand for plant-powered food by launching a vegan afternoon tea, available throughout the month of January.
 Being a non-vegan myself, I was intrigued to taste vegan food and being an afternoon-tea lover, I was equally intrigued to find out if it would be as good as the classic afternoon teas I had tasted.
 The verdict?
 It is just as good, if not better.

 As well as my perfectly chilled glass of prosecco, I went for the ‘Thirst Quenching’ tea, which is a blend of strong green tea bursting with hints of pineapple.
 The creativity behind this menu is clear and appeals to vegans and non-vegans alike.
 If you’re not completely stuffed from the array of sandwiches on the first tier, which includes homemade ‘cheese’ and pickle and golden beetroot with aged balsamic in rosemary Russian rye bread, continue on with the second tier which holds an ‘avocado shot’ made with creamy avo and almond, chestnut and mushroom ‘sausage’ rolls, and Bajis packed with flavours I’d never tasted before.
 All this is to be enjoyed with the homemade piccalilli, and a minty-coconutty dip.
 The sweet selection includes scones with clotted ‘cream’ and jam, mini lemon ‘meringue’ pies which I found largely lighter and fluffier than the desert’s non-vegan counterpart, and about three other delightful treats.
 To top it all off, the view from the OXO Tower Restaurant, along with the ultra-friendly staff, make this afternoon tea experience a memorable one.
 I might not be turning fully vegan just yet, but if I could have this vegan afternoon tea every day, it certainly would make the change a whole lot easier (and yummier!).
-The OXO Tower Restaurant’s Vegan Tea is available until January 31st and is priced at £45 pp (including a glass of prosecco).
+After proving hugely successful, the vegan afternoon tea is staying on the menu for good instead of finishing at the end of January as planned.
+Priced at £45 pp (including a glass of prosecco).
 Book your table by calling 020 7803 3888, emailing [email protected] or booking online at harveynichols.com.
 Reviewed by Kerri Stolerman.

 After their ‘Tale as Old as Time’ themed tea sold out completely in 2018, Town House at The Kensington is launching their new tea, ‘London Landmarks’, with places available to book from January 3rd.
 The tea takes inspiration from historic and iconic London landmarks such as a telephone box, Big Ben, The Gherkin and The Shard, with treats including a rhubarb mousse, lemon curd tart, bridge rolls and more. £42 per person or £54.50 with a glass of Champagne – find out more and book via townhousekensington.com